kanidm/kanidm/README.md

 The primary advantage of Kanidm over LLDAP is its broader built-in feature set, including native support for OAuth2 and OIDC.
 In contrast, LLDAP requires integration with an external portal like Keycloak to provide these features.
-However, LLDAP’s simplicity—offering fewer features—can make it easier to deploy and manage for certain use cases.
+However, LLDAP’s simplicity — offering fewer features — can make it easier to deploy and manage for certain use cases.

 While LLDAP provides a simple Web UI as the main user management interface, Kanidm currently offers administrative functionality primarily via its CLI, with its Web UI designed more for user interactions than for administration.